nhsd-exeter/dos-integration/README.md

 #### Dentists

 To run and generate the comparison reports for dentists.
 Ensure you are Authenticated to the correct AWS account and logged into the correct VPN for whichever DoS DB you are trying to use.

-And run the following command.
+You can use a make command.
 Either specifying PROFILE, or a full set of DoS DB details.

     make create-dentist-reports PROFILE=dev